BushraAlabsi/Calculator/README.md

-# Calculator
+# Progressive Web Calculator

-This repo is a simple calculator application with the basic operations: adding, subtracting, multiplying & divisions, and allows chaining operation with () priorities
+This repo is a simple calculator progressive web application with the basic operations: adding, subtracting, multiplying & divisions, and allows chaining operation with () priorities

 # Prerequisites